reymon359/how-to-live/advices/Do not accumulate useless things/index.md

 ---
 name: 'Do not accumulate useless things'
-Categories: ['Material things', 'Minimalism', 'Happiness', 'Dependencies']
+Categories: ['Material things', 'Optimization', 'Minimalism', 'Happiness', 'Dependencies']
 ---
 # Do not accumulate useless things